 Screens often get a bad rap in the parenting world, especially when speaking about children with developmental disabilities.
 Overuse is a serious problem, and understandably so.
 A study conducted by the Kaiser Family Foundation showed that many children are spending an average of 7.5 hours a day in front of a screen SITTING.
 Add to that how much time children spend sitting in schools, doing homework, in cars, at the table eating, and the number becomes staggering.
 Yet the research proves that MOVEMENT (not sitting) in children increases memory, perception, language, attention, and decision-making.
 All of these are areas our children with developmental disabilities need help with.

-My son Barclay, is 3 1/2 years old.
-He has a speech delay, ADHD and ASD.
-We spend a ton of time reading, playing games, swimming, playing outside and doing a lot of activities to help boost him in his lagging skills and one of those activities is using screen time.
+My son, Barclay, is 3 1/2 years old.
+He has a speech delay, ADHD, and ASD.
+We spend a ton of time reading, playing games, swimming, playing outside, and doing a lot of activities to help boost him in his lagging skills.
+And one of those activities is using screen time.
 Barclay is in Applied Behavior Analysis (ABA) therapy.
 One ABA strategy is to use what motivates children as a teaching tool.
 Barclay is super motivated by his favorite shows and characters.
-But rather than just use screen time as a reward, I transformed screen time in our home from being sedentary and passive to being fully engaging and physically and cognitively interactive.
-Follow these steps and you can, too!
+But rather than just use screen time as a reward, I transformed screen time from sedentary and passive to thoroughly engaging and physically and cognitively interactive.
+Follow these steps, and you can, too!

-First, you’ll need an area to store what I call “interactive bins”.
-I took over a closet downstairs near the living room.
+First, you’ll need an area to store what I call “interactive bins.”
+I used a closet downstairs near the living room.
 You could also use a cabinet in your kitchen.
 I purchase all our bins from the Dollar Tree.
 They have a wide assortment of sizes and shapes and all for a dollar!
-Then for every, and I mean every, show or movie your child is motivated by making an interactive bin.
-I labeled each of Barclay’s bins by printing off images from google.
+Then for every, and I mean every, show or movie your child is motivated by make an interactive bin.
+I labeled each of Barclay’s containers by printing off images from google representative of the objects inside.